razza-t/aqua_illumination-ha/README.md

-# 馃寠 Aqua Illumination for Home Assistant (2026 Modernized)
+# Aqua Illumination for Home Assistant (2026 Modernized)

 A modernized, high-performance Home Assistant integration for **Aqua Illumination (AI)** lights.
 Re-engineered to support **HA 2026.3+** and **Python 3.14+**.

-## 馃洜 2026 Modernization Fixes
+## 2026 Modernization Fixes
 * **UI-Based Configuration:** Full support for **Config Flow**.
 No more editing `configuration.yaml`鈥攁dd your lights directly through the Home Assistant interface.
 * **Zero Dependency Errors:** The `aquaipy` logic is now "vendored" (bundled) inside the component, fixing installation failures on Home Assistant Green, Yellow, and Raspberry Pi OS.
 * **Native Entity Grouping:** All color channels (Deep Blue, UV, Cool White, etc.) are automatically grouped under a single Device for a cleaner, more organized UI.